Skip to Content

 This is another one from the posters package.
 Birthday cake breathing creates visual imagery for children learning the correct way to take deep breaths.

-Children trace the figure 8 shape on the poster with their fingers, following the direction of the arrows.
+Children trace the arc of the rainbow on the poster with their fingers, following the direction of the arrows.

 Five Finger Breathing